Saurabhkg03/instagram-scroller/README.md

 # instagram-scroller
-A javascript to scroll instagram to the end.
+A javascript to scroll instagram to the end without using mouse.

 I have written this Javascript code that will help you in scrolling down without using any keyboard button or mouse scroll and its quite fast.